 Move over Luxembourg Justice League!
 Luxemblogger provides a guide to getting help in a crime or an emergency in Luxembourg.

-Last spring while waiting for a bus at Hamilius one Sunday afternoon, a few teenagers appeared, clad in black trenchcoats, piercings, and one sporting a giant Mohawk.
-They seemed possibly a little bit drunk and definitely a little bit rowdy.
-Out came a can of aerosol hairspray and a lighter, which they proceeded to use to blow flames at each other and also at buses, spraying flames directly onto the windows where passengers sat on the opposite side.
-Looking around, Nick and I saw other people sharing furtive glances and moving a little further away to wait for their respective buses.
-Nobody seemed to know what to do to get them to stop, including us.
+Last spring while waiting for a bus, a few teenagers appeared, clad in black trenchcoats and piercings.
+They seemed possibly a little bit drunk and definitely a little rowdy.
+Out came a can of aerosol hairspray and a lighter, which they used to blow flames at each other and at buses.
+Looking around, Nick and I saw other people sharing furtive glances and moving a little further away.
+Nobody seemed to know what to do to get them to stop.

-We had only been living in Luxembourg for a month or two at this point, so we were at a bit of a loss for what to do to help the situation.
+We had only been living in Luxembourg for a month at this point, so we were at a bit of a loss for what to do to help the situation.
 Did this constitute an emergency, one worth dialing 113?
-We weren't sure.
-So far, there had been no serious property damage and the teens clearly were just being stupid in their dangerous actions, probably not out to hurt anyone intentionally.
+We weren’t sure.
+So far, there had been no serious property damage.
+The teens clearly were just being stupid in their dangerous actions, probably not out to hurt anyone intentionally.
 I decided that since nobody around us seemed panicked, the non-emergency number would be our best bet.
 I whipped out my phone to start searching for a number to call.
-But after nearly ten minutes, I still could not find a better number for the police than the 113 number designated for emergencies.
+But after nearly 10 minutes, I still couldn’t find a better number for the police than 113.

 Early this morning, though, I finally earned a little redemption.

 Last night, Nick and I had barely drifted off to sleep when blaring rock music suddenly filled the air.
-We popped our heads out the window to try to figure out where the noise was coming from, and saw several people in neighboring buildings doing the same thing.
+We popped our heads out the window to try to figure out where the noise was coming from.
+We saw several people in neighboring buildings doing the same thing.
 Lights were turning on everywhere.
-After all, midnight on a week night is not quite the ideal time to be throwing a loud party in what is normally a very quiet neighborhood.
-We figured that surely some neighbor would know the right way to handle the situation so we could all get some sleep.
+After all, midnight on a weeknight isn’t the ideal time for a loud party in what is normally a quiet neighborhood.
+We figured that surely some neighbor would know the right way to handle the situation.

 Fifteen minutes later, loud music was still coming through our closed windows, so I headed to the computer.
 It was a year after the Hamilius incident and both my knowledge of Lux Ville government web sites and my understanding of French were a little bit better.
-This time, I was going to find the non-emergency police number, gosh darnit!
+This time, I was going to find the non-emergency police number!

 It took a little while, but I finally found one.
-And the sort of comical thing about the police non-emergency number is that there seem to be so many of them!
+The comical thing about the police non-emergency number is that there seem to be so many of them!
 Every commune seems to have one, in fact.
-(That is, provided I'm translating the information on the Police Grand-Ducale web site correctly...and if I'm not, please let me know so I can update this post.)
+That is, provided I’m translating the information on the Police Grand-Ducale web site correctly…and if I’m not, please let me know so I can update this post.

-I called 244 21 200, a number listed for the police station nearest me in the city center (which I now know from the comment below actually forwarded to a different, 24-hour number).
-Thankfully, the dispatcher spoke English so I didn't have to worry about cobbling together my complaint in my in-progress French.
+I called 244 21 200, a number listed for the police station nearest me in the city center.
+Thankfully, the dispatcher spoke English so I didn’t have to worry about cobbling together my complaint in my in-progress French.
 I was asked whether I just wanted the noise to stop or if I wanted to make a formal complaint.
 The dispatcher explained that if I wanted to make a formal complaint, the police would come to my apartment, take my statement and my complaint would work through the formal judicial process.
 Or, I could just have the police check things out and ask the partiers to tone things down.